DallanQ/dominion/QA.md

 > If you just keep on playing without Curses, then does the Curse pile being empty count towards the 3 empty pile end of game condition?

-Yes.
-Unless a card specifically says that it's "not in the supply" (which you don't run into outside of the Cornucopia and Dark Ages expansions), it will count toward the 3 empty pile rule.
+Yes, it will count toward the 3 empty pile rule.

 [remodeling-a-curse-card](https://boardgamegeek.com/thread/357791/remodeling-a-curse-card)

-> Having accumulated a lot of curse cards, and on hands where i had no other play, do I have to take a card worth 2?
+> Having accumulated a lot of curse cards, and on hands where i had no other play, I would remodel the curse card.
+Do I have to take a card worth 2?

 You must take a card that costs 2 or less if it's available, such as a Copper or a Curse, and any card you remodel to cost 2 can be further remodeled later for something more useful